zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Eqn.
+The form of Eqn.
 1p.15 makes it apparent that the mean value of the Poynting vector directly depends on the fraction of time \\(p(\psi)\\) the system spends in each microstate:

 $$ \tag{1p.16}
 \begin{aligned}